List of The Idolmaster characters: Cool idols

 A frail girl who dresses herself as a gyaru to help cope with the depression resulting from a strange childhood sickness that she keeps secret from most people.
 In the anime, she has known Rin and Nao since middle school, and they eventually reunited at 346 Production.
 The three later formed an idol unit named "Triad Primus".

-Her Cinderella Master single, released on April 30, 2014, charted on the Oricon Singles Chart for seven weeks and topped at #5 on May 12.
+Her Cinderella Master single, released on April 30, 2014, charted on the Oricon Singles Chart for seven weeks and topped at No. 5 on May 12.